-inflammatory foods to avoid
+inflammatory foods to avoidinflammatory foods to avoid

 Eating a diet that emphasizes food with anti-inflammatory properties can help protect brain health, according to a new study, has the potential to reduce the risk of dementia in the future.
 This study originated from the American Academy of Neurology, revealed that certain foods – including fruits and vegetables – can support brain health by reducing inflammation.